YexuanXiao/corehost/README.md

 ### Mode 3: ConPTY

-`ConptyCreatePseudoConsole` starts corehost with `--headless`.
-In this mode libconpty creates the ConDrv server handle, a signal handle, and the VT input/output pipes, then launches corehost with arguments such as `--server`, `--signal`, and others.
+`ConptyCreatePseudoConsole` starts corehost with `--headless`. libconpty creates the ConDrv server handle, a signal handle, and the VT input/output pipes, then launches corehost with arguments such as `--server`, `--signal`, and others.

 corehost parses those arguments, adopts the inherited handles, initializes the session configuration, and enters ConPTY mode immediately.
-This is also the path used by applications that explicitly use the ConPTY API and provide their own terminal frontend.
+This is the path used by applications that explicitly use the ConPTY API and provide their own terminal frontend and also the mode that Mode 1 and Mode 2 will eventually enter.

 ### ConPTY runtime